People ask Lewis and I why we wanted to live in the Netherlands. Would you like to know the reasons? Here there are...

 The Netherlands has some of the world’s highest productivity rates.
 Happy and healthy people work effectively, as opposed to scared/oppressed people.
 Every full-time employee is legally entitled to at least five weeks of paid vacation per year.
 (America only offers 2 weeks; it is one of the lowest in the entire world).
 Employers give a "holiday bonus" to cover employee's expenses for vacations.

-Work/life balance is important in the Netherlands.
+Life-Work balance is important in the Netherlands.
 People take pride in their work but do not feel the need to demonstrate their dedication by working long hours.
-The Netherlands achieved the highest rating for Work/Life Balance.
+The Netherlands achieved the highest rating for Life-Work Balance.
 Even better, disposable income nearly equals the United States and the United Kingdom.

 According to the OECD, the Netherlands is one of the best places to work.
 Average wages are only exceeded by Denmark, the U.S.A., Switzerland, Luxembourg, and Iceland.
-(Yet, the U.S.A. has the worst infrastructure, public safety, and healthcare).
+(Yet, the U.S.A. has the worst infrastructure, public safety, and healthcare, and the highest cost of living).
 Unemployment is the lowest, aside from Luxembourg and Iceland.
 Net pension wealth is also in the top quarter.

 Since the Dutch government invests wisely, its spending ratio is only in the middle of the global spectrum.
 Due to America's "for profit" healthcare system, Americans' healthcare spending is twice as high.
 The Dutch pharmaceutical spending is practically the lowest in the world.
 Hospital stays are the fourth-lowest in the world.